waveform80/picraft/docs/protocol.rst

 The picraft implementation provides a configurable timeout (including the ability to ignore errors like the reference implementation).

-Clients have the option to either ignore errors (as the official API does) or implement some form or timeout to determine when operations are successful (as in this API by default).
+Clients MAY either ignore errors (as the official API does) or implement some form or timeout to determine when operations are successful (as in this API by default).

 Specific Commands
 -----------------